comunica/Tutorial-ISWC2019-Solid-Comunica/content/outline.md

 In the afternoon, we will focus on building applications on top of Solid using Comunica's querying capabilities.
-We will focus on three querying APIs to interact with Comunica. ranging from basic to advanced, as shown in [](#querying-tool-complexity).
+We will focus on three querying APIs to interact with Comunica, ranging from basic to advanced, as shown in [](#querying-tool-complexity).
 First, we will demonstrate the usage of [LDflex](https://github.com/solid/query-ldflex){:.mandatory}, which is a simple path-based query expression language in JavaScript.